top of page

 Research

-Our primary focus is on the:
+Our primary focus is on:

 • Synthesis of high-energy cathode materials for electric vehicles, including conversion-type cathodes with high gravimetric energy density (500+ Wh/kg)